aihpi/aihpi.github.io/content/post/deep_learning_with_pytorch.md

 We encourage you to join our Slack channel to discuss with other participants during the session.
 You can join us at https://join.aimaker.community/.

-We look forward to seeing you there and exploring the exciting world of Deep Learning with PyTorch together.